vwoloszyn/MRR/README.md

 # MHR
-Most Helpful Review rank based on graph approach
+## A Unsupervised Algorithm for Selecting the Most Helpful Reviews based on graph approach